 How to think about non-functional requirements

-ATAM is a useful mental model here because it gives you language for discussing sensitive decisions, quality-attribute trade-offs, and whether the design is actually fit for the purpose it is supposed to serve.
+Non-functional requirements are hard to discuss by feel, so ATAM is worth knowing: it gives you language for sensitive decisions, quality-attribute trade-offs, and whether the design actually solves the problem it is supposed to serve.

 - Sensitivity points — decisions that heavily influence one specific quality attribute